NyathiBlesing/twitter_trends/README.md

 3. Aggregating tweets by the state with the closest geographic center.
 4. Coloring each state according to the aggregate sentiment of its tweets.
 Red means positive sentiment; blue means negative.

-Concepts Applied:

--Dictionaries
--Lists
--Data abstraction techniques to create a modular program
+Concepts Applied: Dictionaries, lists and data abstraction techniques to create a modular program.